By the bioMérieux Connection Editors

 - The rectum was the most common site of colonization, followed by nasal, sputum, urinary tract, and wound sites

-Aliyu, who is a doctoral candidate at the Columbia University School of Nursing, and her co-authors also concluded that colonization was significantly higher in studies conducted in United States compared to other countries, 38 percent vs. 14 percent, respectively.
+Aliyu, who is a doctoral candidate at the Columbia University School of Nursing, and her co-authors also concluded that colonization was significantly higher in studies conducted in United States compared to other countries, 38% vs. 14%, respectively.
 Seven of the 12 studies were conducted in the U.S., 2 in Germany, and 1 each in Italy, Korea and Singapore.

 In an interview with HealthDay, Aliyu said, “Someone who is colonized has the bacteria on them, but may not know it.
 They may not show any symptoms.
 But they can spread the germ to others, and they have the potential to become sick themselves.”
 This of course is a serious danger, considering that many residents of long-term care have compromised immunity.